jhpyle/docassemble/_docs/config.md

 Information about errors is also available in the [Logs].

+## <a name="error help"></a>Help text to display when there is an error

+When an error happens, the user will see the error message on the screen, which can be confusing.
+You can add some additional content to this screen so that the user sees something other than the error
+message:

+{% highlight yaml %}
+error help: |
+  We are sorry, our computer has malfunctioned.
+Please call 202-555-1515 for assistance, or visit our [web site](https://example.com).
+{% endhighlight %}

+The format of the `error help` is [Markdown].

+You can also set this on a per-interview basis using [`error help`] inside the [`metadata`].

 ## <a name="debian packages"></a>Debian packages to install

 On [Docker], you can ensure that particular [Debian] packages are